In Common - Meriem Chabani - Hidden Mosques, Quiet Atrophy

 The Grand Mosque of Paris: A Historical Precedent

-In an early survey of the political and social processes surrounding the position of Islam in French society, Gilles Kepel traces a progressive political transformation of “Islam in France” into “the Islam of France” and its insertion into political debates around identity and assimilation.
+In an early survey of the political and social processes surrounding the position of Islam in French society, Gilles Kepel traces the progressive political transformation of “Islam in France” into “the Islam of France” and Islam’s insertion into political debates around identity and assimilation.
 Kepel takes the inauguration of the Grand Mosque of Paris in 1926 as the starting point for his investigation.2 The Grand Mosque of Paris is the largest mosque in France, and occupies a large site in the fifth arrondissement, an affluent neighborhood next to the Jardin des Plantes.
-The result of thirty years and several attempts to establish an Islamic place of worship in the capital, it was designed by Maurice Tranchant de Lunel, Architect of Historic Monuments in Morocco during French Occupation, in a Hispano-Moorish style, and features a thirty-three-meter-high minaret.
+The product of thirty years and several attempts to establish an Islamic place of worship in the capital, it was designed by Maurice Tranchant de Lunel, Architect of Historic Monuments in Morocco during the French Occupation, in a Hispano-Moorish style, and features a thirty-three-meter-high minaret.

-Before that, however, during the nineteenth century, several mosque projects were considered for Paris, including a mosque for the Beaujon district in northwest Paris in 1842, a mosque on the Quai d’Orsay in 1847, and a proposal to attach a mosque to the Moroccan embassy in 1878 and 1885.3 It was only after the World War I, however, that French authorities decided to build the Mosque of Paris, as a way of paying tribute to the 100,000 Muslims who had fought and died for France.
+Before that, however, during the nineteenth century, several mosque projects were considered for Paris, including a mosque for the Beaujon district in northwest Paris in 1842, a mosque on the Quai d’Orsay in 1847, and proposals to attach a mosque to the Moroccan embassy in 1878 and 1885.3 It was only after the World War I, however, that French authorities decided to build the Mosque of Paris, as a way of paying tribute to the 100,000 Muslims who had fought and died for France.
 Its design was inspired by the el-Qaraouiyyîn mosque in Fez—one of the most important mosques in Morocco and one of the oldest in the world—and built in a combination of Almohad Moroccan and Iberian al-Andalus styles.
 The mosque was built in reinforced concrete and its decorations, in particular the mosaic tilework zelliges, were fabricated by Moroccan craftsmen from Fez and Meknes using traditional materials.
-According to Gerbert Rambaud, the minaret is inspired by the Zitouna mosque, in Tunisia, itself built in the Almohad style.4
+According to Gerbert Rambaud, the minaret is inspired by the Zitouna mosque in Tunisia, itself built in the Almohad style.4

 Bordeaux, a Contemporary Case Study on Invisibility

 The city of Bordeaux, in the southeast of France, is one of the richest and most populated in the country.
-While home to more than 50,000 faithful (20,000 within the city alone), there are only six mosques in the Bordeaux conurbation, which can accommodate less than 6,000 people in total.
+While home to more than 50,000 faithful (20,000 within the city alone), there are only six mosques in the Bordeaux conurbation, which can accommodate fewer than 6,000 people in total.
 By comparison, a city like Marseille has sixty-four mosques, and still lacks the capacity to fully accommodate its estimated 200,000 Muslims.

-When mosques do manage to create extensions, they may do so while staying invisible.
-The Great Mosque of Cenon, which boasts a similar community size to that of the Great Parc (over 1,000 people on Fridays), started work on doubling its size in 2019, aiming for a total of 600 square meters.6 Extending towards the back of its plot to add classrooms, a library, and conference room, this additional space will remain completely hidden from the street.
+When mosques do manage to create extensions, they must do so while staying invisible.
+The Great Mosque of Cenon, which boasts a similar community size to that of the Great Parc (over 1,000 people on Fridays), started work on doubling its size in 2019, aiming for a total of 600 square meters.6 Extending towards the back of the plot to add classrooms, a library, and a conference room, this additional space will remain completely hidden from the street.
 In the absence of subsidies of any kind, the fundraising effort is still ongoing: so far €186,000 has been crowdsourced from the community itself, out of a budget of one million euros.
-Having gathered only twenty percent of what they need in over two years, the expansion is expected to carry on slowly for an extended period of time.
+Having gathered only twenty percent of what they need in over two years, the expansion is expected to carry on slowly and for an extended period of time.

 In an unprecedented effort, the municipal council voted in March 2005 to create a Grand Mosque in the city, according to which the Muslim Federation of Gironde (the region, or department of Bordeaux) would establish a building capable of hosting five thousand people, almost doubling the existing capacity of the entire Bordeaux area.
 In twelve thousand square meters, the prospective Grand Mosque would include a place of prayer as well as classrooms, a library, a restaurant, and exhibition halls, with the mosque itself only occupying twenty percent of the total site area.
 Portuguese architecture firm Aires Mateus won the competition that was held for the project together with French architect Martin Duplantier and landscape architect Anouk Debarre.
 The project offers an interesting take on Mosque architecture in its attempt to break away from pastiche and move toward a more abstract and local interpretation of a place of worship.
 Spirituality is the driver behind the architectural gesture of opening a space between a lower undulating ground and a floating cloud above.
 The budget for construction is estimated at twenty-four million euros.